skip to main content

 3. Additional records maintained in an administrator’s confidential file that may include, but are not limited to:

-1. Bullying, Cyberbullying, Harassment, or Intimidation Reporting Forms. (per The Annotated Code of Maryland, §7-424 of the Education Article and Policy 1060 Bullying, Cyberbullying, Harassment, or Intimidation).
+1. Bullying, Cyberbullying, Harassment, or Intimidation Reporting Forms. (per The Annotated Code of Maryland, §7-424 of the Education Article and Policy 1060 Bullying, Cyberbullying, Harassment, and Intimidation).

 2. Maryland Student Assistance Program records. (per COMAR and Policy 9230 Alcohol, Other Drugs, Prescription Medication and Over-the-Counter Products).